MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-evaluation-readme.md

             }
         }
     }
-    # Optionally provide your AI Studio project information to track your evaluation results in your Azure AI Studio project
+    # Optionally provide your AI Foundry project information to track your evaluation results in your Azure AI Foundry project
     azure_ai_project = azure_ai_project,
-    # Optionally provide an output path to dump a json of metric summary, row level data and metric and studio URL
+    # Optionally provide an output path to dump a json of metric summary, row level data and metric and AI Foundry URL
     output_path="./evaluation_results.json"
 )
 ```